The Top 10 Safest States for Drivers

 - Minimum age of 16 for a learner’s permit law

 - Supervised driving requirements for those with a learner’s permit

 With so few laws to help keep everyone safe on the road, it’s easy to see why you face an increased risk of being in an accident while driving through these states.

 Do More Laws Make You Safer?

-Let’s say a state enacted a law that banned drivers under the age of 19 from driving after dark.
-That state would then see a significantly reduced number of vehicle accidents (specifically deaths) related to teens driving after dark.
+Let’s say a state enacted a law that banned drivers under 19 from driving after dark.
+That state would then see a significantly reduced number of vehicle accidents related to teens driving after dark.

-The study helps make the case for enacting comprehensive laws as a response to public safety issues.
+The study helps make a case for enacting comprehensive laws to respond to public safety issues.

 What We Learned from This Driver Safety Study

 Louisiana’s Complicated Data